-It is from this sterling, bold-spoken, independent defender of Democracy that we make many humorous and truthful extracts, over the signature of "Brick Pomeroy," who comes down frequently like a "thousand of bricks' upon the filthy heads of Beast Butler, Prentiss, Curtis, Banks, the Rump Congress and Raidi cals generally.
+It is from this sterling, bold-spoken, independent defender of Democracy that we make many humorous and truthful extracts, over the signature of "Brick Pomeroy," who comes down frequently like a "thousand of bricks" upon the filthy heads of Beast Butler, Prentiss, Curtis, Banks, the Rump Congress and Raidicals generally.
 His "bricks" are heavy enough to make all decamp upon whom they fall.
 The Democrat is the boldest and ablest champion of the party in all the country.
 In the pictures it draws of sore-headed Radicals and Radicalism, it is only excelled by the foul doings of this filthy dogma.
-In short, it is a live newspaper, well filled with general intelli gence and racy reading matter from the pithy and pungent pen of "Brick Pomeroy," which is not less prolific than it is humorous.
+In short, it is a live newspaper, well filled with general intelli gence and racy reading matter from the pithy and pungent pen of "Brick Pemeroy," which is not less prolific than it is humorous.
 The principles which it enunciates and defends are those which all true Southern men feel.
-It is "Democratic at an times and under all circumtances" "Radicals in the Hopper," is the caption of an extract which we make from it this week.
-We recommend the La Crosse (Wisconsin) Democrat as a paper deserving the
+It is "Democratic at all times and under all circumtances" "Radicals in the Hopper," is the caption of an extract which we make from it this week.
+We recommend the La Crosse (Wisconsin) Democrat as a paper deserving the patronage of all true Democrats in every sec tion of the country.